adwaychaw/raman-led-controller/README.md

 Python software stack for driving a COB LED illumination subsystem in a Raman spectroscopy imaging system, developed at the [Carney Lab](https://carney.ucdavis.edu/), UC Davis.

 The LED provides sample edge detection lighting between laser scan positions.
-It is driven by an IRF520 MOSFET circuit controlled via PWM from an Arduino Nano (CH340), with this software handling serial communication, GUI control, and integration hooks for the broader scan workflow.
+It is driven by an IRF520 MOSFET circuit controlled via PWM from an Arduino Nano (CH340), with this software handling serial communication, and GUI control.

 ---